146 A&C: Components for PiR2D (146)

 In the photo above, we see the PiR2D3 mounted on the WeatherHat Pro which is connected to a Raspberry Pi Model 4 using a 90 degree GPIO connector.
 (Without the 90 degree GPIO connector, the WeatherHat Pro is very close to the Pi Model 4 and both boards run very hot.)
 The three "traffic light" LEDS of the PiR2D3 are very visible at the center right.
 The yellow "remote Heat" wire can be seen at the top right.
 The three empty RJ11 connectors of the WeatherHat Pro are visible although they appear very dark.
 Refer to the photo named "PiR2D3 fully wired" a little farther down in this article for a better view of it.

-As of 2020 H Aug 18, Source 5 provides the most detailled description of the functionality of the PiR2D Controller.
+As of 2020 H Aug 18, Source 5 provides the most detailed description of the functionality of the PiR2D Controller.
 It provides a very recent list of the sensors and actuators that are planned to be included in this next version of the PiR2A controller.
 Version PiR2C of the PiR2A Controller (Source 6) included the IN3231 which is a triple current measuring device that measures the voltage and the current used by 3 circuits.
 Recently the new WeatherHat PRO was discovered to have 4 Analog-to-Digital converters and much more functionality.
 So work on the PiR2C has been discontinued in favor of the PiR2D (Source 8) which might be composed of 2 different Raspberry Pi HATs.
 One is a powerful breadboard, SKU 3.14-2, shown below (Sources 3 and 4).
 The 3.14-2 allows some circuitry to be added to the board along with a Raspberry Pi Camera.
 This 3.14-2 camera HAT board (described in Source 03) might be augmented by the WeatherHat Pro to produce a powerful PiR2D controller for the Raspberry Pi computer.
 [Update: the announcement of the Raspberry Pi-400 has changed the direction of the PiR2.
 It is not possible to add the Raspberry Pi camera to the Pi-400.
 This prompts the author to include a Linux camera to the PiR2 instead.
 This makes the 3.14-2 less attractive and the WeatherHat Pro more desirable.]
 Via a GROVE I2C connector, an INA219 will be used to measure the current (and voltage) that will charge a tablet (or iPhone) via a USB connector.
 Another I2C cable will be used to monitor the temperature of a fridge or freezer.

 The PiR2D3 for the WeatherHat Pro